 Still on the theme of whether unvaccinated children spread diseases, McIntyre alludes to the ineffectiveness of the pertussis (whooping cough) vaccine.

-with 100% of kids getting immunised about pertussis, pertussis, unfortunately still circulates in the community.
+even with 100% of kids getting immunised about pertussis, pertussis, unfortunately still circulates in the community.

 Pertussis will continue to circulate even though we’ve got high immunisation rates

 He then goes on to say the only way to protect young babies, less than two months old, is to vaccinate mothers in pregnancy.
-He believes this is a good idea despite the fact the pertussis booster given to adults (dTpa) has not been tested in pre-licensing clinical trials for safety in pregnancy for either the mother or the child, and especially concerning, it contains aluminium, known to be a dangerous neurotoxin.
+He believes this is a good idea despite the fact the pertussis booster given to adults (dTpa) has not been tested in pre-licensing clinical trials for safety in pregnancy for either the mother or the child, and especially concerning, it contains aluminium, which when injected is known to be a dangerous neurotoxin.

 McIntyre finishes up by casting some common sense on the argument “immunocompromised” children are at risk from unvaccinated children, saying these children are unlikely to be attending regular childcare or kindergarten: